palantir/streams/README.md

 ## KeyedStream

+    import com.palantir.common.streams.KeyedStream;

 A `KeyedStream<K, V>` is syntactic sugar around a `Stream<Map.Entry<K, V>>`, with methods for filtering/updating keys, values and whole entries.
-You can create a KeyedStream from a [Map], or from a [Stream]/[Iterable]/array, giving initially identical keys and values.
+You can create a KeyedStream from a [Map], or from a [Stream] or [Iterable], giving initially identical keys and values.

-    KeyedStream.of(1, 2, 3)          // keys and values are initially identical
+    KeyedStream.of(Stream.of(1, 2, 3))  // keys and values are initially identical
         .map(v -> v * 2)                // keys remain unchanged, values are doubled
         .mapKeys(Integer::toString)     // values remain unchanged
         .collectToMap();                // returns a Map<String, Integer>

 Each map function also accepts a [BiFunction], making it easy to modify keys based on values, and vice versa:

-    KeyedStream.of(map)
+    KeyedStream.stream(map)
         .mapValues((k, v) -> new FooType(k, v))  // keys remain unchanged
         .collectToMap();

 ## MoreStreams

+    import static com.palantir.common.streams.MoreStreams.*;

 `MoreStreams::stream` creates streams from: